A case for an Igbo presidency

 But until all sides of our regional/ethnic and religious divides have been allowed an opportunity to demonstrate their foolishness, the lesson we need to learn will not sink home.
 Had the South-westerners through Obasanjo not been allowed a shot at the presidency, had the minorities, represented by Goodluck Jonathan not been given their chance, we would not have seen that the Northerners do not possess the patent for bad leadership.

-It is true that the level of incompetence displayed by these leaders has not been equal, some have been more incompetent and perhaps more corrupt than others; but all have displayed peculiar traits that are signs of a poorly structured political system- not their ethnic or religious origin, etc.
+It is true that the level of incompetence displayed by these leaders have not been equal, some have been more incompetent and perhaps more corrupt than others, but all have displayed peculiar traits that are signs of a poorly structured political system- not their ethnic or religious origin, etc.

 The South East, under a civilian structure, should be supported to produce the next president to complete and make clear the circle of idiocy.